brosmar18/Caps/README.md

 ### Author: Bryan O. Garduno Gonzalez

 ### Problem Domain

-The CAPS (Courier, Airline, Parcel, and Shipment) system is designed as an event-driven application simulating a package delivery process.
-It represents the interaction between vendors and drivers in the package delivery lifecycle using a Node.js-based system.
-The application employs an event-driven architecture to manage package states (pickup, in-transit, and delivered) and facilitate real-time communication between vendors and drivers.
+The CAPS (Courier, Airline, Parcel, and Shipment) system, now in its Phase 2, has evolved into a networked, event-driven application simulating a package delivery process.
+The core functionality remains focused on managing package states (pickup, in-transit, and delivered) and facilitating real-time communication between vendors and drivers.
+In this phase, the application employs Socket.io to create a network event-driven system, enabling real-time, bi-directional communication between web clients and servers.

 ### Links and Resources